-Magazines, newspapers, reference works and audio-visual materials are intended for use in the library or in classroom when checked out by the teacher.
+Reference works and audio-visual materials are intended for use in the library or in the classroom when checked out by the teacher.
 On occasion some reference works or A-V materials may be checked out overnight.
 Requests for this privilege must be made in advance to the librarian; each request will be judged on its own merit.